-The second half of the talk—The Bother—walks through the fundamentals of developer-written automated tests, using examples from the Unit testing in Node.js tutorial based on my slack-github-issues bot plugin.
+The second half of the talk—The Bother—walks through the fundamentals of developer-written automated tests, using examples from the Unit testing in Node.js tutorial based on my slack-emoji-issues bot plugin.

 A proper abstract and transcription of the narrative will be published here eventually.

 Copyright 2017 Mike Bland, licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

 This work is derived from the following previous works, all licensed under CC BY 4.0:

 - The Rainbow of Death, Copyright 2017 Mike Bland

 - The Convergence of Wills (Surge 2016 Edition), Copyright 2016 Mike Bland

 - Solving the Total Problem of Software Quality and Government Services, Copyright 2015 Mike Bland